jbilander/sdbox/README.md

     Offset                 Name                  Contents
     --------------------------------------------------------------------------------
-    48                     PWBuffLen             Length of the output buffer 52                     ParStatus             Status of the device
+    48                     PWBufLen              Length of the output buffer 52                     ParStatus             Status of the device
     53                     ParFlags              Parallel flags
     54-61                  PTermArray            Termination mask